NPLeeWenKang/rideshare-cli/README.md

 ## Setup website (bonus)

 Unlike the other services, setting up the website is slightly different as it uses NodeJS.
-So ensure that [NodeJS](https://nodejs.org/en/) is install in your local machine.
+So ensure that [NodeJS](https://nodejs.org/en/) is install in your local machine before starting.

 After NodeJS is installed, clone the [rideshare-ui](https://github.com/NPLeeWenKang/rideshare-ui) repository and make sure that you are in the directory.